- Dr. Mary Jo Galindo

 Dr. Bradley J. Vierra

 Dr. Vierra received his Ph.D. in anthropology from the University of New Mexico in 1992.
-He is currently a Principal Investigator with Statistical Research Inc. in Albuquerque.
-Over the past 30 years he has conducted pure and applied research in archeology, most of which has been done in the American Southwest and northern Mexico.
+He is currently retired, and a recipient of the 2019 New Mexico State Historic Preservation Award.
+Over the past 40 years, he has conducted pure and applied research in archaeology, most of which has been done in the American Southwest and northern Mexico.
 However, he has also worked in California, Washington, and Texas, as well as France, Portugal, and Senegal.
-He is a member of the New Mexico Archaeological Council executive committee (2013-2014), past president of the New Mexico Archaeological Council (2000-2001), past chair of the Cultural Resource Subcommittee, East Jemez Resource Council (2000-2001), and past member of the New Mexico State Land Office’s Archeological Advisory Board (2000-2002).
+He was a member of the New Mexico Archaeological Council executive committee (2013-2014), past president of the New Mexico Archaeological Council (2000-2001), past chair of the Cultural Resource Subcommittee, East Jemez Resource Council (2000-2001), and past member of the New Mexico State Land Office’s Archeological Advisory Board (2000-2002).
 His research interests include hunter-gatherer archeology, stone tool technology, origins of agriculture, Archaic in the American Southwest, and the Mesolithic in Southwest Europe.
-The University of Utah Press recently published his edited volume entitled From Mountaintop to Valley Bottom: Understanding Past Land Use in the Northern Rio Grande Valley, New Mexico (2013).
-He also co-edited a book with Dr. Britt Bousman entitled From the Pleistocene to the Holocene: Human Organization and Cultural Transformations in Prehistoric North America (2012) at Texas A&M University Press.
+Dr. Vierra has edited four books consisting of The Archaic Southwest: Foragers in an Arid Land (2018), From Mountaintop to Valley Bottom: Understanding Past Land Use in the Northern Rio Grande Valley, New Mexico (2013), The Late Archaic Across the Borderlands: Foraging to Farming (2005), and with Dr. Britt Bousman entitled From the Pleistocene to the Holocene: Human Organization and Cultural Transformations in Prehistoric North America (2012).

 Dr. Neil Foley